jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

     -   BTN\_RIGHT

-You can compare this to synaptics-like events handled by xf86-input-synaptics or xf86-input-evdev and their different hierarchy:
+You can compare this to synaptics-like events handled by xf86-input-synaptics or xf86-input-evdev and their different event
+hierarchy:

 -   BTN\_TOUCH
     -   ABS\_X